Love where you live!

 Today I learned that a man I really, really liked "got his wings" on September 22, 2013.
 His name was Rev. John E. Naus, S.J., a Jesuit priest who served the Marquette University community for nearly 50 years.
 He was 89 years old.

 What I loved about him--and mind you this was a man I never met in person, only by my cards were we connected-- was his humble and simple joy.
 That sounds corny, but often real things are corny.
 Loyalty.
 Kindness.
 Hopefulness.
 Just ordinary…Continue

 LA MESA -- I can't see the dog water dish outside my store at Lifesighs Cards.
 Well, I can if I get up and walk toward the door, but sitting here at my hostess stand- desk combo, I can't see it.
-What I can…Continue
+What I can see, however, and what enables me mostly not to worry if…Continue

 Added by chris shea on August 22, 2013 at 3:00pm — No Comments

 LA MESA -- I looked out my window here at Lifesighs toward the trolley station.
 Across the street and past the fountain.
 I saw someone who looked so much like my father.
-He was walking with a…Continue
+He was walking with a cane and he had the same six foot frame and broad shoulders…Continue